MickJM/mq-metrics/README.md

 ibm.mq.security.keystore: full qualified folder / keystore
 ibm.mq.security.keystore-password: secret
 ```

+`ibm.mq.useSSL` can be true of false, depending if the MQ server connection channel is configured to be SSL/TLS enabled.

 `ibm.mq.ibmCipherMapping` can be true of false, depending on the JVM being used.